 Here are a few things that helped:

 * Take care of the caregiver.
 If you are any sort of creative, not creating will make you tense.
 That tension leads to impatience.
 Writing helps us process daily life and release the stress.
 Also, the type of self-examination we all do while writing–no matter what we write– helps us become better people, better parents.

 * Accept your goals as valid.
 This is one I’ve been grappling with for several weeks now.
 My day job is both demanding and rewarding.
 It helps others.
-If I achieve my writing goal … someday … I will have to give up that job—at least doing it full time.
-Fact is, I feel an irrational guilt about taking my focus from working for the good of others and moving on to pursue my own happiness.
+If I achieve my writing goal … someday … I will have to give up that job, at least doing it full time.
+Fact is, I feel an irrational guilt about taking my focus from working for the good of others to pursuing my own happiness.
 But if I am a success … someday … I can volunteer back at my place of work.
-You’d be surprised how long it took for me to accept that—I mean really accept it.
+You’d be surprised how long it took for me to accept that, I mean really accept it.

-* Accept your limits.
-When requests come in or special events loom, it’s so damn easy to want to set aside life to prepare, but I cannot make it to work and pay the bills if I am a zombie from editing til 3am.
+* Acknowledge your limits.
+When requests come in or special events loom, it’s so damn easy to want to set aside life to prepare.
+Stop.
+I cannot get to work and pay the bills if I am a zombie from editing til 3am.
 If it takes an extra week, it takes that.
 For me, this was the hardest pill to swallow but now that I’m past it, I feel so much better.

-Over the past few weeks, I’ve been preparing my final manuscript for PARADOX through a foot surgery, collegian’s visit and the suicide crisis on the part of someone I love.
-Finding any time for editing has been a challenge, but in the back of my mind, I had the advantage of knowing that somebody was interested in my work, two somebodies … maybe a third.
+Over the past few weeks, I’ve been preparing my manuscript for PARADOX through a foot surgery, collegian’s visit and the suicide crisis on the part of someone I love.
+Finding any time for editing has been a challenge, but in the back of my mind, I had the advantage of knowing that somebody was interested in my work, two somebodies, maybe a third.
 I developed a few strategies to help me through: